 The need to free the mind resulting in a state of attentiveness and concentration without emotions and thoughts clouding mental space is essential to the process of trading.
 The high levels of stress prevalent in the nature of the job is another element that plays a large role and can often impact decisions as it can make the trader more reactive to situations and on edge rather than being calm.
 It destroys the state of the mind previously explained as ideal and will lead to a reactive nature.
 This may result in a loss in control of oneself and a breakdown of the psychology required for a successful and effective execution of a trade which is heavily dependent on self-discipline and self-control.

 Therefore, psychology plays a role in trading and its management is essential for a successful trader to execute successful trades in a day.
 At times, it is this same psychological aspect of a mind that can be beneficial, but in an occupation that requires a controlled mental state devoid of unnecessary thoughts and emotions, this natural psychology that is a part of daily life can become immensely problematic.
 That is not to say that its control is impossible.
 There are indeed ways to overcome the play of the mind.
 Knowing these ways can neutralize the effects of psychology on trading and will be addressed in coming articles.

 If you are new to trading and don’t have a solid understanding of various trading concepts, check out our free tutorial Teach A Man To Fish – A Foundation To Technical Trading.

-Ananyaa Sreekumar – Content Marketer at Tradonomix.
+Ananyaa Sreekumar – Analyst at Tradonomix.